nori-dot-eco/contracts/docs/RestrictedNORI.md

 function revokeUnreleasedTokens(uint256 removalId, uint256 amount, address toAccount) external
 ```

-Revokes `amount` of tokens from the project (schedule) associated with the specificed
+Revokes `amount` of tokens from the project (schedule) associated with the specified
 `removalId` and transfers them to `toAccount`.

 <i>The behavior of this function can be used in two specific ways: